MrYsLab/python_banyan/docs/banyan_gateways.md

 the underlying GPIO API.

 Let's look at *set_mode_digital_input* for the Raspberry Pi.
 The Raspberry Pi Gateway uses the pigpio GPIO library.
-Of course you can use any GPIO library you wish to choose.
+Of course, you can use any GPIO library you wish to choose.

 ```